How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Read the Input

-With Dynamics open, click on the toggle beside Limiter to enable the tool.
-Play your audio to get a general idea of your peak level, using the Input Meter on the left.
+With Dynamics open, click on the toggle beside Limiter to enable the tool. your audio to get a general idea of your peak level, using the Input Meter on the left.
 For this example let’s say the peak input is -12dB.

 Adjust Make Up Gain

 Now adjust the gain with the Make Up slider, and watch as the changes are expressed on the graph and meters.
-If your peak input level is -12dB, you won’t need to this slider much to get it to an ideal level for dialogue.
-Try setting the gain make up so that the Output Meter read-out peaks at about -14db.
+If your peak input level is -12dB, you won’t need to move this slider much to get it to an ideal level for dialogue.
+Try setting the gain make up so that the Output Meter read-out at about -14db.

 Set the Threshold